rosflight/rosflight_docs/docs/developer-guide/rosplane/path-planning/path-planning-overview.md

 Those waypoints are published to the *path manager* node.
 The path manager's job is to determine and calculate the appropriate line segments and orbits needed to complete the waypoints.
 The path manager then publishes these straight lines and waypoints to the *path follower*.
-The job of the path follower is to control the course of the aircraft to follow these lines and orbits.
+The job of the path follower is to control the course, airspeed, and altitude of the aircraft to follow these lines and orbits.

 For more information on each of these nodes, see the related documentation pages for the [path planner](./path-planner.md), the [path manager](./path-manager.md), and the [path follower](./path-follower.md).
 See also chapters 10-13 of the *Small Unmanned Aircraft: Theory and Practice* book.